silviot/edx-platform-wiki/Internationalization-and-localization.md

   Note that this command will pull *reviewed* translations for **all** languages that are listed in `conf/locale/config.yaml`.
 To only pull down some languages, edit `conf/locale/config.yaml` appropriately.

   To pull *unreviewed* translations along with reviewed translations, edit `/edx/app/edxapp/venvs/edxapp/src/i18n-tools/i18n/transifex.py`.
-Particularly, the line `execute('tx pull --mode=reviewed --all')` should be changed to `execute('tx pull --all')`
+Particularly, the line `execute('tx pull --mode=reviewed -l ' + lang)` should be changed to `execute('tx pull -l' + lang)`

 7. When you launch your LMS instance you can launch it normally and things should display properly.
 However, if in Step 3 you created a special "dev_LANGUAGECODE" file, you'll need to launch the LMS with the environment file explicitly stated: